eropple/Loadrix/README.md

 # Loadrix #
-_Loadrix_ is a system for hierarchically loading content.
+_Loadrix_ is a system for loading content and code for games.
 Which is a super abstract concept, because in a lot of ways it's a super abstract tool.
 Loadrix is borne out of some of my game development adventures, as the core of a mod system that I've carried with me from game project to game project.
-It supports the general idea of "load that thing, whatever it is" in an extensible and configurable way.
+It supports the general idea of "load that thing, whatever it is" in an extensible and configurable way; creating a mod system that allows content overriding is as simple as arranging your resources as it expects and using a LoadrixMultiContext as your game's base loader.

 Loadrix is released under the MIT license.